What qualities characterize the INFJ personality?

 Professional self-employment is optimal for INFJs

-As part of their professional independence, advocates experience the freedom to add a personal touch to their work.
-Since they usually put their heart and soul into their work, this is particularly fulfilling.
-The step into self-employment goes hand in hand with enormous personal growth.
-The experience of being able to bring about change through one's own efforts is in line with the INFJ's goal in life.
+As part of their professional independence, lawyers experience the freedom to add a personal touch to their work.
+As they usually put their heart and soul into their work, this is particularly fulfilling.
+The step into self-employment is accompanied by enormous personal growth goes hand in hand with this.
+The experience of being able to bring about change through one's own efforts corresponds to the Life goal of the INFJ.

 A study of the Leibniz Centre for European Economic Research has looked into the question of what kind of people become self-employed.
 Here it is noticeable that essential characteristics of the INFJ type are mentioned.